git-cola/git-cola/share/doc/git-cola/relnotes.rst

   be used on unmerged paths.
 Automatically using `git mergetool` when appropriate is the most intuitive and muscle-memory-friendly thing to do.

+* You can now right-click on folders in your standard file browser and choose "Open With -> Git Cola"  (Linux-only).

 Fixes
 -----
 * Python 2.6 on Mac OS X Snow Leopard does not provide a namedtuple